 RILEY PURGATORY BLUFF CREEK WATERSHED DISTRICT

-INVESTMENT AND DEPOSITORY POLICY
+Appendix [9] - INVESTMENT AND DEPOSITORY POLICY

+Adopted [date of adoption]

 1. PURPOSE

-The purpose of this policy is to establish the Riley Purgatory Bluff Creek Watershed District’s investment objectives, establish specific guidelines that the District will use in the investment of funds, and establish District depository policy.
-It will be the responsibility of the District administrator to invest District funds in order to attain a market rate of return while preserving and protecting the capital of the overall portfolio and to ensure compliance with District policy and with statutory requirements applicable to the District’s designation a depository financial institution.
-Investments will be made in compliance with statutory constraints and in safe, low-risk instruments that are approved by the RPBCWD Board of Managers.
+The purpose of this policy is to establish investment objectives, establish specific guidelines that the Riley Purgatory Bluff Creek Watershed District (District) will use in the investment of funds, and establish District depository policy.
+It will be the responsibility of the District’s administrator to invest District funds in order to attain a market rate of return while preserving and protecting the capital of the overall portfolio and to ensure compliance with District policy and with statutory requirements applicable to the District’s designation a depository financial institution.
+Investments will be made in compliance with statutory constraints and in safe, low-risk instruments that are approved by the RPBCWD Board.

 2. SCOPE

-This policy applies to all financial assets of the District, including, as to depository policy, funds held in escrow.
+This policy applies to all cash, bonds, equity investments, certificates of deposits, deposit accounts and similar investments of the District, including, funds held in escrow.

 3. SPECIFIC REVENUE SOURCES AND POOLING OF FUNDS